bbauska/UofM-AdvStyling/readme.md

 And by orientation, I mean whether you turn your phone up or to the side.
 And same for the tablet.
 The most important lesson is that you want to make sure that the user has the power.
-Don\'t dictate to them what they can and can\'t do.
+Don&apos;t dictate to them what they can and can&apos;t do.

 Let me give you an example.
-A lot of times when you\'re looking at a site on a smaller screen such as your phone you get a lot less content.
+A lot of times when you&apos;re looking at a site on a smaller screen such as your phone you get a lot less content.
-And while it\'s true their smaller space it\'s not that there should be less things you can do everything should just be laid out a little bit more intelligently.
-You have to remember that people are doing more and more things on their phone that they\'ve never done before.
+And while it&apos;s true their smaller space it&apos;s not that there should be less things you can do everything should just be laid out a little bit more intelligently.
+You have to remember that people are doing more and more things on their phone that they&apos;ve never done before.

 We often think now about watching videos, but we also have to think about filling out applications, or coding.
-There\'s going to be a lot of things that we don\'t even know yet that exist, so we want to be as flexible as possible.
-The most important thing is, never assume that the user won\'t need access to specific functionality.
-I think we\'ve all been there when we\'re looking at a website on a smaller device and we just can\'t find the thing that we\'re looking for.
-Or even worse, there\'s these pictures or buttons or different things we can\'t even move them out of the way with our fingers because the site just won\'t work for us.
+There&apos;s going to be a lot of things that we don&apos;t even know yet that exist, so we want to be as flexible as possible.
+The most important thing is, never assume that the user won&apos;t need access to specific functionality.
+I think we&apos;ve all been there when we&apos;re looking at a website on a smaller device and we just can&apos;t find the thing that we&apos;re looking for.
+Or even worse, there&apos;s these pictures or buttons or different things we can&apos;t even move them out of the way with our fingers because the site just won&apos;t work for us.

-So here are some of the concepts that we\'re going to be considering throughout this entire course.
+So here are some of the concepts that we&apos;re going to be considering throughout this entire course.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->